Jail Ceremony Information

 COVID-19 Impact Statement

 ** Canyon County Jail does not allow in-person visits; all marriage ceremonies are performed in person (by Idaho law) by a Magistrate, no outside clergy.
 The inmate must use the jail's internal request process by submitting a "kite" form.
 The facility authorities review the request, and you will receive a notification via mail.
 The inmate gets information through the jail's internal process.
-If the marriage request is approved, your letter from the jail will include additional instructions.
+If the marriage request is approved, your letter from the facility will include additional instructions.
 This process can take several weeks, be patient. **

 155 N First Ave